-I am writing based on my experiences as a Health Facilities Evaluator Nurse.
-HFENs for CDPH’s Licensing and Certification section are tasked with visiting Skilled Nursing Facilities to review facility practice to ensure compliance with state and federal regulations and laws.
+I am writing based on my experiences as a registered nurse surveyor.
+In this role, the registered nurse is tasked with visiting Skilled Nursing Facilities to review facility practice to ensure compliance with state and federal regulations and laws.
 Inherently, our work processes are confrontational.
-HFENs have realized increased confrontation during COVID-19.
-Whether it is because emotion and burnout are high, or because facilities find CDC and CDPH guidance too costly, challenging, or difficult, or some other reason, HFENs are experiencing confrontation more than before.
+And unfortunately surveyors have realized increased confrontation during COVID-19.
+Whether it is because emotion and burnout are high, or because facilities find compliance with CDC and state guidance too challenging, costly or difficult, or for some other reason, HFENs are experiencing more confrontation.

 This past weekend, I observed a facility administrator terminate a COVID-19 state monitoring visit.
 The administrator terminated the visit after being asked about the role of the administrator and/or Infection Preventionist when determining where to place a person under suspicion for COVID-19.
 The facility was not compliant with CDC recommendations, and the Infection Preventionist stated the administrator helped the facility make infection prevention decision.
 Moreover, the state in which the facility operated required the facility to consider the infection implications of residents’ bed placement.